parmsam/air-surface-decay-SARS-CoV-2-by-US-city/README.md

 # decay-of-SARS-CoV-2-by-US-city
+Significance: Make it easier for public health practioners or members of public to easily get airborne or surface decay (50%, 90%, or 99%) time estimates for COVID-19
 Purpose: Develop R shiny app to provide airborne and surface decay estimates for specific US cities based on latest weather forecasts

 ## Data Sources:
 ### Estimated SARS-CoV-2 (COVID-19) Airborne Decay
 https://www.dhs.gov/science-and-technology/sars-airborne-calculator